 5. Offer hands-on arts and crafts to children aged one and a half to six-month and above.

 6. Showcase the Mbusa cultural traditions (pottery, wall paintings, and artifacts used in the traditional Bemba marriage ceremony).
 For detail on these traditions, please click here).

-7. Face/body paintings for various function for all age groups.
+7. Face/body paintings for various functions for all age groups.

-8. Resource Centre for the visual art in Zambia’s Southern province.
+8. Resource Centre for visual art in Zambia’s Southern province.

 9. Provide studio space and Residency opportunities for local and foreign artists, in all areas of art.

 10. To stock and supply a variety of art and craft materials for use by local schools and community programs.